AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 ### AEM Authorable Leaf Components {#authorable-leaf-components}

-1. Create/identify an AEM component for which an authorable React component will be created.
+1. Create/identify an AEM component for which an authorable React component is created.
 In this example, we are using the WKND project's text component.

    ![WKND text component](assets/external-spa-text-component.png)